SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 Administrator (abbr.
 Admin)
   Operator = User of an OpenStack cloud with the admin role.

+### Default Security Groups, Custom Security Groups and default Security Group Rules

+To properly understand the concepts in this standard and avoid ambiguity, is very important to distinguish between the following similar-sounding but different resources in the OpenStack Networking API:

+1. default Security Group
+2. custom Security Group
+3. default Security Group Rules

+A **default Security Group** is a predefined Security Group which is automatically created once a project is created and is specific to that project.
+This Security Group is called "default" and there exists only one per project.
+It will automatically be assigned to VMs that have no other Security Group explicitly assigned to it, when a VM is created.

+A **custom Security Group** is any additional Security Group created within a project separate from the *default Security Group* of the project.

+The **default Security Group Rules** may target the *default Security Groups* or the *custom Security Groups* or both.
+They resemble a rule template and each Security Group will be initially created with rules according to this template.

+Although the rules of a Security Group may be adjusted freely after its creation, these default rule presets applied on initialization are predefined.
+In recent OpenStack releases, both presets can be adjusted independently by administrators of the infrastructure.

 ## Motivation

 The rules of a Security Group can be edited by default by any user with the member role within a project.